mochinokiladra/LING-L645/FinalProject/README.md

 > 4b) The field of beautiful flowers is breathtaking, in my opinion.

-(Note that the cosine similarity of 3a and 3b is 0.4216, while that of 4a and 4b is 0.7000.)
+If the system is relying too heavily on lexical similarity, it may think that 4a and 4b are the paraphrases.

 ### The Data Source
 * The datasets used in this project came from the [ParaNMT-50M](https://aclanthology.org/P18-1042.pdf) corpus.